Simon-K-Schaefer/ManifoldX/README.md

 ## Validate Install

-Open a shell in the FolX/ManifoldX folder and run the test script to validate the Installation.
+Open a shell in the FolX/ManifoldX folder and run the test script to validate the installation.
 1AVZ is a minimalistic structrure as test case for functionality.

 ```bash